Sustainability

 • Laurel Hill Funeral Home is certified by the Green Burial Council.

-• Nature’s Sanctuary, Laurel Hill West’s green burial section, is SITES Gold Certified — the first cemetery to ever achieve SITES Gold status
+• Nature’s Sanctuary, Laurel Hill’s first green burial section, is SITES Gold Certified — the first cemetery to ever achieve SITES Gold status

 • Nature’s Sanctuary was selected for a Merit Award from the ASLA in the General Design Category